-We can not guarantee the security of the data used with the web tool.
-Currently, Barleymap is NOT using any kind of encryption algorithm for sending and receiving data (such as https).
+While Barleymap uses HTTPS by default, we can not guarantee the security of the data used with the web tool.

 Should this naïve confidentiality be not acceptable to some users, we would recommend installing the standalone barleymap version, or setting up their own instace of barleymap web version.

 This service is available AS IS and at your own risk.
 EEAD/CSIC do not give any representation or warranty nor assume any liability or responsibility for the service or the results posted (whether as to their accuracy, completeness, quality or otherwise).
 Access to the service is available free of charge for ordinary use in the course of academic research.